Benefits of Protein Shakes

 Why drink protein shakes?

-Adults and exercisers looking to support muscle growth may benefit from consuming protein powder, but as we age, we lose muscle, and research shows boosting protein may help increase strength and lean body mass.
+Adults and exercisers who are looking to support muscle growth may benefit from consuming protein powder, but as we age, we lose muscle.
+And research shows that boosting protein may help increase strength and lean body mass.

 It is also necessary for a healthy immune system and required for organs like your heart, brain, and skin to function properly.
-The nutrient is also touted for its ability to help control appetite.
+Protein can play an important role in controlling appetite, which is very important when we want to avoid eating excess calories.

 Nutritional benefits of protein shakes

-While we are busy with fat and carbohydrates in the diet war, the human body prioritizes protein when regulating food intake.
-According to D. Raubenheimer and S. Simpson’s protein leverage hypothesis, our body forces us to eat until the minimum protein or amino acid needs are satisfied.
+While we are busy dealing with fat and carbohydrates in our food, our body prioritizes protein when regulating food intake.
+According to D. Raubenheimer and S. Simpson’s protein leverage hypothesis, owing to evolutionary reasons we must eat until the minimum protein or amino acid needs are satisfied.

-For this reason, if we do not consume enough protein, we unconsciously overeat foods high in carbohydrates and/or fat.
-All this to obtain amino acids of critical importance and quantity for our body.
+So, if we do not consume enough protein, we unconsciously overeat foods high in carbohydrates and/or fat.
+All this is happening just to obtain a certain quantity of amino acids of critical importance for our body.
 As such, underconsumption of protein (amino acids) may significantly contribute to obesity and metabolic disorders.
-Source: Simpson SJ, Raubenheimer D. Obesity: The protein leverage hypothesis.
-Obes Rev. 2005 May;6(2):133-142.
+Source: https://pubmed.ncbi.nlm.nih.gov/15836464/

-From all this, we can see that the right amount of protein intake is critically important for maintaining our health.
+From all this, you can understand that the right amount of protein intake is critically important for maintaining health.

-- Using protein shakes gives your muscles the fuel they need to build and repair, your body will target fat burning during workouts.
-Consistent workouts and protein in your diet increases your lean mass, which requires more calories for fuel – and long term, increases your metabolism.
+3. Using protein shakes gives your muscles the fuel they need to build and repair, your body will target fat burning during workouts.
+Consistent workouts and protein in your diet increases your lean mass.
+Muscles are calorie-burning power houses which need fuel non-stop.
+And this increases your metabolism.

-- Essential amino acids (EAAs) are the building blocks of protein, there is no evidence that consuming free EAAs helps build muscle better in healthy individual than consuming “complete” or “high-quality” protein, that is, protein that contains all essential amino acids.
+5. Essential amino acids (EAAs) are the building blocks of protein.
+There is no evidence that consuming free EAAs helps build muscle better in healthy individual than consuming “complete” or “high-quality” protein.
+Because protein contains all essential amino acids.

-- Protein slows down the digestive process, which gives you a feeling of being full longer after you eat.
+6. Protein slows down the digestive process, which gives you a feeling of satiety longer after you eat.
 This can decrease overeating and help with weight loss.

 Convenience and accessibility